 Outlining adoption expectations upfront can help set a baseline for your new way of working which will help your user groups understand the different levels and types of commitment required as you progress through implementation and onboarding.

 A useful reference is the three levels from the model by Herbert Kelman (1958).
 Map these throughout your organization to help you to focus your time and energy on the most critical areas throughout implementation.
 They will also help you to tailor your approach to support your greatest needs.

 2. Lead Change With Benefits

-“Benefits led change” focuses on the realization of benefits and recognizes that there is no point undertaking a change program unless it leads to measurable improvements.
+“Benefits led change” focuses on the realization of benefits and recognizes that there is no point in undertaking a change program unless it leads to measurable improvements.
 Make it clear to your users that only ways of working capable of generating benefits for your organization will be included.
-This will support the adoption of your new way of working and ensure that your implementation is aligned to your organizational goals.
+This will support the adoption of your new way of working and ensure that your implementation is aligned with your organizational goals.

-A benefit led change approach can involve a paradigm shift in attitude and approach to managing change.
+A benefit-led change approach can involve a paradigm shift in attitude and approach to managing change.
 It necessitates that successful change is defined as the delivery of improvements and not the delivery of features and functions.
 It is important to identify your benefits, quantify them and validate them.

 Define key benefits to those adopting the new ways of working and ensure they are visible throughout implementation.
 While there are many strategies to approach benefits-led change initiatives, one approach to defining your key benefits is to ’Start with the end in mind’ where your benefits determine your solution.

 What is easier to carry out as a result of the new way of working?

 What has now been automated as a result of the new way of working?

 What new outputs have been created as a result of the new way of working?